 The combined company's business could also be materially adversely affected if the public avoids flying on the its aircraft due to an adverse perception of the Airbus A320 family aircraft or CFM International or Pratt & Whitney engines, whether because of safety concerns or other problems, real or perceived, or in the event of an accident involving such aircraft or engines.
-Separately, if any of Airbus, CFM International or Pratt & Whitney becomes unable to perform its contractual obligations and the combined company must lease or purchase aircraft or engines from another supplier, the combined company would incur substantial transition costs, including expenses related to acquiring new aircraft, engines, spare parts, maintenance facilities and training activities, and would lose the cost benefits from its current single-fleet composition, any of which would have a material adverse effect on the combined company's business, results of operations and financial condition.
+Separately, if any of Airbus, CFM International or Pratt & Whitney becomes unable to perform its contractual obligations and the combined company must lease or purchase aircraft or engines, spare parts, maintenance facilities and training activities, and would lose the cost benefits from its current single-fleet composition, any of which would have a material adverse effect on the combined company's business, results of operations and financial condition.
 These risks may be exacerbated by the long-term nature of the combined company's fleet and order book and the unproven new engine technology to be utilized by the aircraft in the combined company's order book.